This document describes the vSMTP implementation of the Sender Policy Framework (SPF) protocol described in RFC 7208.

 “SPF verifiers MUST check the “MAIL FROM” identity if a “HELO” check either has not been performed or has not reached a definitive policy result.“

 Note that RFC5321 allows the reverse-path to be null.
 In this case, the RFC 7208 defines the “MAIL FROM” identity as the local-part “postmaster” and the “HELO” identity.

 “The authorization check SHOULD be performed during the processing of the SMTP transaction that receives the mail.
 This reduces the complexity of determining the correct IP address to use as an input to check_host() and allows errors to be returned directly to the sending MTA by way of SMTP replies.”

-vSMTP allows utilization of the SPF framework only at the “MAIL FROM” stage.
+vSMTP allows the use of the SPF framework only at the “MAIL FROM” stage.

 The vSMTP SPF verifier implements results semantically equivalent to the RFC.